vlcn-io/cr-sqlite/notes.md

 Pub-sub bus and gaps... where to go to fill the gaps?
 Broadcast need?
 Broadcast max contiguous range held?
 Can keep in DHT and ask that person with the right range.

+Compact on deletes.
+You have clock entries in there that need not exist after a row is deleted!!!

+---

+accumulating impacted rows:

+- if many inserts to crsql_changes within the same tx... is xBegin called for each or only once for the entire tx?
+- If the latter, we will return the _total_ accumulation across the entire TX.

+---

 ---

 rlwrap